Survivor Series (2008): Reception

-The event was voted by Wrestling Observer Newsletter as the worst pay-per-view of 2008; Jeff Hardy's hotel room unconsciousness, used as the kayfabe reason for his removal from the WWE Championship match was also voted as that year's Most Disgusting Promotional Tactic.
+The event was voted by Wrestling Observer Newsletter as the worst pay-per-view of 2008; the WWE Championship match was voted as the worst match of 2008; and Jeff Hardy's hotel room unconsciousness, used as the kayfabe reason for his removal from said WWE Championship match was voted as that year's Most Disgusting Promotional Tactic.

 The event received 319,000 pay per view buys, down from 341,000 the previous year, which contributed to a decline of $4 million in pay-per-view revenue for WWE in the fourth quarter of 2008.

 Aftermath

 After Edge returned and captured the WWE Championship, Triple H, Jeff Hardy, and Vladimir Kozlov participated in a Beat The Clock challenge for the number one contender's spot.
 Kozlov lost his match to Matt Hardy, while Jeff Hardy and Triple H each won their matches in exactly the same time.
 Due to the results, a reluctant Vickie Guerrero scheduled Edge to defend his WWE Championship against both Hardy and Triple H in a triple threat match at Armageddon.
-At the pay-per-view, Hardy defeated Edge and Triple H to win his first WWE Championship.
+At Armageddon, Hardy defeated Edge and Triple H to win his first WWE Championship.
 The situation with Jeff Hardy was tied into the lead up to his match at WrestleMania 25 against his brother Matt Hardy, who claimed responsibility for attacking him.

 The feud between John Cena and Chris Jericho continued on into Armageddon, where Cena defeated Jericho to retain the World Heavyweight Championship.

 The day after Survivor Series, Melina returned from injury and resumed her feud with Beth Phoenix that had begun back in June.
 On the December 29 episode of Raw, Melina won a battle royal to become the number one contender to Phoenix's WWE Women's Championship.
 At the Royal Rumble, Melina defeated Phoenix to win her third Women's Championship.
 After the SmackDown Divas were defeated at Survivor Series, Michelle McCool began turning heel when she attacked Maria after losing a non-title match to her on the December 5 episode of SmackDown.
 Two weeks later, Maryse defeated Maria to earn a shot at Michelle's WWE Divas Championship.
 On the December 26 episode of SmackDown, Maryse defeated Michelle to capture the Divas Championship in a match where Maria was the guest referee.